 Lea Mason - Hello, my name is Leanda (or Lea for short) Mason and I had the privilege of being a Governor and Headteacher of St Bernard’s School from 2009 and then held the position of Governor and Executive Head Teacher of The Lincolnshire Wolds Federation, with St Lawrence School from September 2012.
 In both roles I have enjoyed the support and challenge of very active Governing bodies, as well as my husband and two children.

-Prior to my appointment at St Bernard’s, I worked as a Deputy Head in a school for young people with moderate, sever and complex needs in the south of Lincolnshire, and worked as a consultant for the specialist schools trust in supporting schools to develop provision for youngsters with Autism and complex needs, including multi-sensory impairments.
+I have always worked within SEND and have previously held various leadership positions within specialist schools, for young people with moderate, severe, profound and complex needs in Lincolnshire, and worked as a consultant for the specialist schools trust in supporting schools to develop provision for youngsters with Autism and complex needs, including multi-sensory impairments.

-I have a passionate drive for ensuring all of our students are afforded the opportunities to achieve their aspirations and potential, as well as providing an environment that supports all within the LWCT community to aspire and achieve
+I have a passionate drive for ensuring all of our students, alongside our dedicated staff team, are afforded the opportunities to achieve their aspirations and potential, as well as providing an environment that supports all within the LWCT community to aspire and achieve.

 Michelle Hockham - My name is Michelle Hockham, I qualified as a teacher in 1996.
 Since then I have worked in an array of settings including mainstream primary, secondary, further education as well as SEN. I have worked at LWF since 2006, based at St Lawrence School.
 I have had the pleasure of teaching across all age ranges and abilities within the Federation, however my specialism is in English and ICT.